Movie: Tender Dracula (1974)

 He plays an actor famous for his horror films.
 When he decides he is done with the genre, an outraged producer sends two inept writers (Bernard Menez and Stephane Shandor) and two alleged actresses (Miou-Miou and Nathalie Courval) to the actor’s gothic castle to help change his mind.

 A running gag, though not a funny one, is whether or not Cushing is a vampire.
-When he first greets them, at least, he is in a full Dracula getup.
+When he first greets them, he is in a full Dracula getup.
 I found that odd, as he supposedly no longer wants to make horror films.
 It would appear his wife (Alida Valli), at least, has some sort of supernatural powers as we watch her disappear in an early scene.
-At least both of these actors appear to be having a good time.
+Both of these actors appear to be having a good time.
 For Cushing, I suspect it was more the high level of professionalism he set for himself.
 For Valli, who would later play a kind of dominatrix in Suspiria, I suspect she liked some of the naughtier aspects of this production.

 And this is a very naughty picture, though in a manner similar to how Benny Hill would have been if they been allowed to do full-on nudity.
 I do not have a problem with porn, not even with that silly “Skinemax” fare, but I am annoyed by the childish, winking approach to sexuality here.
 Judging from the giggling inanity here, I wondered if anybody behind-the-scenes had actually had sex before.